TradeWpower AS · Lillehammer, Norway

 Expanding Coverage

-Iberian market with unique weather dynamics—Mediterranean heat extremes, Atlantic storm exposure, and growing solar penetration.
-Building analytical capabilities.
+Iberian market with unique weather dynamics — Mediterranean heat extremes, Atlantic storm exposure, and growing solar penetration.
+Building analytical capabilities for this increasingly important market.

-We identify weather-driven risks that traditional models systematically miss.
+We identify weather-driven risks and opportunities that traditional energy models systematically overlook.

-While others focus on mean warming, we track blocking frequency, jet stream behavior, and weather regime persistence—the drivers of market-moving events in both power and gas.
+While others focus on mean warming, we track blocking frequency, jet stream behaviour, and weather regime persistence — the drivers of market-moving events in both power and gas.

 Cross-Commodity Weather Links

 Wind droughts affect both power prices and gas-for-power demand.
 Cold snaps stress gas supply while boosting heating load.
-We map the interconnections across markets.
+We map the interconnections that linear models can’t capture.

 Seasonal Pattern Shifts

-Summer and winter risk profiles are changing.
-We quantify how climate shifts alter both the probability and intensity of extreme weather windows across seasons.
+Summer and winter risk profiles are changing structurally.
+We quantify how climate shifts alter both the probability and intensity of extreme weather windows across seasons and regions.

 Risk Multiplication

 Standard models add risks linearly.
-We identify how weather extremes, supply constraints, and cross-border flows compound—creating tail events consensus dismisses.
+We identify how weather extremes, supply constraints, and cross-border flows compound — creating tail events that consensus systematically dismisses.

 Built and validated for volatile, weather-dominated power and gas markets.